la2050/challenge/partners.markdown

 * The Annenberg Foundation, providing $50,000 in grant funds to support efforts in diversity, equity, and inclusion

 * Second Home Hollywood, offering $60,000 in donated space for co-working, meeting, and events for select winning organizations

+**Evaluation Partner: Social Venture Partners Los Angeles**

+This year, we are proud to have Social Venture Partners Los Angeles (SVP) to serve as our external evaluation partner.

+SVP is a membership organization that connects community leaders to nonprofits to tackle Los Angeles' toughest challenges.
+SVP members - nonprofit professionals, business executives, and other local changemakers - will serve on evaluation teams to review applications and recommend finalists in each of the five goal categories - LIVE, LEARN, PLAY, CONNECT, and CREATE.

 **Outreach Partners**